COACHING STAFF

 Assistant Coach Rougie Odor

-Rougie Odor enters his first season as an assistant coach for Polk State Baseball.
+Rougie Odor enters his 3rd season as an assistant coach for Polk State Baseball.
 Prior to arriving at Polk State, Odor spent the previous five seasons – three as a player and two as an assistant – at Webber International University in Babson Park.

 Over his three years as a player at Webber, Odor batted .297 with a .378 on-base percentage.
 As a senior for the 2021 season, he was recognized as one of the top defensive outfielders at the NAIA level with a Rawlings Gold Glove.
 Odor posted a perfect fielding percentage over his three years at Webber International.
 In 2021, Odor earned his bachelor’s degree from Webber International in Sports Business Management.

-Assistant Coach Alec Asher
+Assistant Coach Jacob Heath

 Assistant Coach Ryan Abrams

-Ryan Abrams begins his second season as an assistant coach.
+Ryan Abrams begins his 4th season as an assistant coach.
 Abrams, who teaches history at Winter Haven High School, has coached and taught high school for the past 20 years and will enter his 21st season of coaching baseball.
 He served as head coach at Ridge Community High School and Mount Dora Christian Academy and as an assistant at Winter Haven High School.

 A graduate of Goodpasture Christian School in Madison, Tenn., Abrams was a four-year starter on the varsity baseball team, earning all-state honors four times and district player of the year twice.
 Named Tennessee’s 1997 Mr. Baseball, he led his team to the 1995 and 1997 state championships.
 After helping Volunteer State Community College make consecutive NJCAA World Series appearances in 1999 and 2000, Abrams concluded his collegiate career at Lipscomb University in Nashville where he set a program record by hitting .382 in 2001 and played on the Bison’s first NCAA Division I team.